MostBasedCase/LOL-Analytics/README.md

 Although the original source code was not preserved, the system design, functionality, and UI are documented through screenshots and technical explanations.

 ## Key Features
--Player profile dashboard displaying rank, level, and more -Match history feed with game mode, champion selection, and timestamps -Detailed match breakdown including all participants, items, runes, and spells -Team-based visualization with color-coded performance metrics -Calculated statistics such as KDA, CS, kill participation, and vision score -Dynamic UI components for expanding and navigating match data -Real-time data retrieval from the Riot Games API
+- Player profile dashboard displaying rank, level, and more
+- Match history feed with game mode, champion selection, and timestamps
+- Detailed match breakdown including all participants, items, runes, and spells
+- Team-based visualization with color-coded performance metrics
+- Calculated statistics such as KDA, CS, kill participation, and vision score
+- Dynamic UI components for expanding and navigating match data
+- Real-time data retrieval from the Riot Games API